DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To import a custom WAVE file to USER WAVEFORM slot (file drag and drop method):
 - Be sure the _Vektor_ module's context is set to **A**, **B**, **C**, or **D**.
 If not, press the relevant oscillator context button **only if its LED above is off**.
+- By rotating DATA ENTRY continuous encoder, select the slot number (from 000 to 031).
 - From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the WAVE file is.
-- Drag the relevant **.wav** file, then drop it anywhere over the module.
+- Drag the relevant **.wav** file, then drop it anywhere over the module, the imported waveform is immediately active.

-:warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error cause is displayed, until you press any button (to acknowledge the error condition).
+:warning: In case of file operation failure, the **WARN./ERR.** large LED (below the joystick) is **blinking red** (twice per second), and a related error cause is displayed, until you press any button (to acknowledge the error condition).

 :warning: You'll cannot import a WAVE file over built-in ROM waveform (labelled **032.
 SINE** to **127.
 WHITE NOISE**), otherwise this generate an error condition.